Functional Mixed Membership Models: Case Studies

-To illustrate the differences between our proposed model and alternative models, we fit a model-based clustering model and conducted FPCA on the EEG case study data.
-Figure \ref{fig:clustering2} show the results of fitting a model=based clustering model with 2 clusters.
-Compared to the results found in Section 4.3 of the main text, we can see that the cluster means are seem like mixtures of the two features found in mixed membership model.
-The first cluster, denoted by the black functions in Figure \ref{fig:clustering2} can be interpreted as a distinct alpha peak with some $1/f$ trend, yet we can see that the PAF is relatively low with a frequency around 8 Hz to 8.5 Hz.
+To illustrate the differences between our proposed model and alternative models, we fit a model-based clustering model and performed FPCA on the data from the EEG case study.
+Figure \ref{fig:clustering2} shows the results of fitting a model=based clustering model with 2 clusters.
+Compared to the results found in Section 4.3 of the main text, we can see that the cluster means seem like mixtures of the two features found in mixed membership model.
+The first cluster, denoted by the black functions in Figure \ref{fig:clustering2} can be interpreted as a distinct alpha peak with some $1/f$ trend, yet we can see that the PAF is relatively low with a frequency around 8 to 8.5 Hz.
 The second cluster, denoted by the red functions in Figure \ref{fig:clustering2} can be interpreted as mainly a $1/f$ trend, however we can see that there is relatively high power in the higher frequency range (11Hz to 12 Hz), which would also indicate a weaker alpha peak.
 Both of these clusters are not very easy to interpret, and do a poor result of explaining data heterogeneity.
 Namely, from the subfigure on the right of Figure \ref{fig:clustering2}, we can see that observed functions that have distinct alpha peaks with PAFs in the high frequency range are clustered in the second cluster (red group), and not the first cluster.
-In this case, a mixed membership model seems to be more appropriate because the feature means represent the mean of extreme observations, leading to interpretable features.
-On the other hand, clustering tends to average out the periodic and aperiodic signals, leading to hard to interpret clusters.
+In this case, a mixed membership model seems to be more appropriate because the mean of the features represents the mean of extreme observations, leading to interpretable features.
+Clustering tends to average out the periodic and aperiodic signals, leading to hard-to-interpret clusters.